Teradata/developer-resources/docs/install-ai-unlimited/production/Azure/before-you-begin/prod-azure-deployment-details.md

 Subnet:
 Security group:
 	```
 ***I will verify that these are the required parms.
 Have a feeling I did something during cut-n-paste.***

-Or, get these details from the Azure Portal.

 ***If they install JupyterLab on Azure using our template, will the values for these parms be the same?***